Primary navigation

 • collabToolCall - {id, tool, status, senderThreadId, receiverThreadId?, newThreadId?, prompt?, agentStatus?}.

-• webSearch - {id, query} for web search requests issued by the agent.
+• webSearch - {id, query, action?} for web search requests issued by the agent.

 • imageView - {id, path} emitted when the agent invokes the image viewer tool.